NikoletaPantelidou/ModelTesting/README.md

 Each folder in the project follows the **same internal logic**, regardless of the model provider (Hugging Face, Ollama, or OpenRouter):

 - **script.py** — main code for running the model tests
 - **answers/** — contains the outputs of each model in a CSV file, automatically generated after execution
+- **script_models_config/** — configuration files that define parameters for each tested model
 - **logs/** — contains the console log messages for each run
 - **execute.bat** — Windows shortcut for running `script.py`
 - **clean_cache.bat** — Windows shortcut for clearing the Hugging Face model cache (only relevant for HF-based tests)

+**Important:**
+➡️ *Replace the API key placeholder with your own private key.
+Never share your key publicly.*

 ## Contributing